Daintree Rainforest, QLD

 DAY 2: CRUISE TO THE GREAT BARRIER REEF

 Charter a boat for up to 400 people and spend the day on Quicksilver’s private pontoon at Agincourt Reef, at the outer edge of the Great Barrier Reef.
 After a 90-minute cruise across the Coral Sea, you can snorkel with a marine biologist and learn about the reef’s ecosystem or dive among corals and kaleidoscopic fish.
 Those who prefer to stay dry can ride a semi-submersible through the reef lagoons or view the activity below from Quicksilver’s underwater observatory.
 To finish up, take off from a nearby helipad for a 10-minute scenic helicopter flight over the Agincourt Reef system, where you may see a reef shark or stingray in the shallows.

 After a busy morning exploring the clear blue waters of the Great Barrier Reef, enjoy a delicious seafood buffet lunch that includes oysters, prawns and tropical fruit.
 Then spend the rest of the afternoon relaxing on a deck chair, or handfeed colourful fish from the edge of the pontoon.
-On the 3pm cruise back to the mainland, you can have videos and photographs of your day displayed on screens in the cabin.
+On the cruise back to the mainland, enjoy photographs of your day displayed on screens in the cabin.

 DAY 3: COOKING CLASS AND A SPA SESSION IN PALM COVE

 Palm Cove, QLD